atornel/Aduct/docs/_build/html/_sources/guide/making an application.rst.txt

 .. code:: python
    :number-lines:

-   import Qtk
+   import Aduct
-   from Qtk import Gtk
+   from Aduct import Gtk

    from providers import A, B, C # providers from provider.py